The Method of Gaps: Exact Expressions for the Generalization Error of Supervised Learning Algorithms: Explicit Expressions Obtained Via the Method of Algorithm-Driven Gaps

-This section is divided in four subsections.
-The first three subsections provide explicit expressions for the generalization error~$\overline{\overline{\mathsf{G}}} \left(P_{\vect{\Theta} | \vect{Z}}, P_{\vect{Z}} \right)$ aiming at establishing connections to existing results in statistics (statistical hypothesis testing), information theory (information measures), and Euclidian geometry (Pythagorean Theorems).
+This section focuses on constructing novel explicit expressions for the generalization error~$\overline{\overline{\mathsf{G}}} \left(P_{\vect{\Theta} | \vect{Z}}, P_{\vect{Z}} \right)$ in~\eqref{EqJun4at9h02in2024} by algebraically manipulating the expression in~\eqref{EqJune4at11h20in2024}.
+In these expressions, the central mathematical object is the Gibbs probability measure~$P^{\left(Q, \lambda\right)}_{\vect{\Theta}| \vect{Z}}$ (Definition~\ref{DefGibbsAlgorithm}).
+From this perspective, these expressions are obtained, at least in part, by comparing the algorithm~$P_{\vect{\Theta} | \vect{Z}}$ with the Gibbs algorithm~$P^{\left(Q, \lambda\right)}_{\vect{\Theta}| \vect{Z}}$.
+Hence, these new expressions should not be interpreted as computational formulas.
+In general, they do not make the numerical evaluation of the generalization error~$\overline{\overline{\mathsf{G}}} \left(P_{\vect{\Theta} | \vect{Z}}, P_{\vect{Z}} \right)$ simpler than its original definition.
+Instead, these expressions shall be studied within the context of hypothesis testing; information measures; and Euclidean geometry.
+For this purpose, this section is divided in four subsections.
+The first three subsections respectively provide explicit expressions aiming at establishing connections to existing results in statistics (statistical hypothesis testing), information theory (information measures), and Euclidean geometry (Pythagorean Theorems).
 The last subsection reviews the generalization error for the special case of the Gibbs algorithm.